MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 The separate certificate connectors are being combined into a unified connector called **Certificate Connector for Microsoft Intune**.
 This unified connector replaces existing connectors, and includes the following new features:

 - Configure SCEP, PKCS, PFX imported certs, and revocation in the same connector.
-- Use normal Active Directory accounts, service accounts, or managed service accounts for the connector service.
+- Use normal Active Directory accounts or the system account for the connector service.
 - Based on your tenant location, select government vs. commercial environments.
 - Removes the need to select a client certificate for SCEP integration with NDES.
-- Allows you to bring your own key for PKCS certificate operations.
-- Simplifies NDES setup in Internet Information Services (IIS).
 - Auto-updates to the latest version of the connector.
+- Improved logging.

 To use the **Certificate Connector for Microsoft Intune**: